 These may arise from, for example, suppliers or customers who are also affected as a result of an incident where their claim would be covered by the policy.

-Want to gain a more in-depth understanding of the costs of a ransomware attack?
-The Cyber Insurance Academy provides a comprehensive educational program on the financial costs of various cyber attacks and the variety of services and support that a victim of ransomware will need to get them back up on their feet.
+Want to gain a more in-depth understanding of the costs of ransomware attacks?
+The Cyber Insurance Academy provides a comprehensive educational program on the financial costs of various cyber-attacks and the variety of services and support that a victim of ransomware will need to get them back up on their feet.
 Our students work through detailed case studies which they can successfully apply to their professional day-to-day.
 Find out more here.